ferborva/strongloop-prep-work/Step 2/README.md

 First tutorial collection.
 Goes through the very basics:
 - Hello world: print 'Hello world' to the console
 - Baby Steps: print a sum of numbers introduced through the terminal on launch
-- My First I/O
+- My First I/O: using the file system module to read a file and count it's lines
-- My First Async I/O
+- My First Async I/O: same as previous but using async file reading method
-- Filtered LS
+- Filtered LS: obtaining a list of files from a specified directory and filtering according to file extension
-- Make it modular
+- Make it modular: same as previous but extracting the 'hard work' to a module.
+First contact with the module pattern
-- HTTP Client
+- HTTP Client: creating an http GET request and logging the response
-- HTTP Collect
+- HTTP Collect: same as previous but bundling the response chunks
 - Juggling Async
 - Time Server
 - HTTP File Server